modelica/ModelicaSpecification/RationaleMCP/0035/Readme.md

 ```

 Hereby no error shall occur if there is one comment not having an translation.
 In this case the not translated text (the content of *msgid*) shall be used.
-Again the file needs to be adjusted if there are changes at the library (e.g. commented parts are added or changed or when having changed the Modelica ident of the text strings containing element).
+Again the file needs to be adjusted if there are changes at the library (e.g. commented parts are added or changed or when having changed the Modelica name of the text strings containing element).

 ---
 **Note:** One may use the tool POedit for the translation, as it can be coupled with commercial translation tools for a faster translation.